 After consulting with the major professor, the student will send a complete copy of the thesis to the major professor and committee.
 Note that even if the thesis in development has been given to the readers on a chapter by chapter basis, a complete copy of the thesis for defense must still be presented to the committee.
-The complete copy must be given to the entire committee at least one month prior to the oral defense.
+The complete copy should be given to the entire committee at least one month prior to the oral defense.
 The committee must give assent to move forward with the oral thesis defense.
 If they assent, the student and major professor can schedule a date for the thesis defense.
 The date for the defense must be at least two weeks prior to the Graduate School's thesis submission deadline.
-Thesis format check:
+Prior to the defense, you should submit the Approval Form for Master's Thesis and Final Oral Examination, which can be accessed at: https://grad.uga.edu/current-students/forms Thesis format check: